Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Methodology

 \subsection{Proposed Explainable Artificial Intelligence (XAI) Model}

-We propose a two-stage modeling framework.
-In the first stage, we estimate the subject-specific overall network connectivity and nodal effects for each of the $V$ functional nodes from brain networks of all subjects, capturing inter-nodal associations within a latent space.
-In the second stage, we introduce an explainable AI (XAI) framework that employs deep neural network architecture to generate predictive model for the outcome image, using spatial predictor images along with the estimated nodal effects.
+We propose a two-stage framework: first, we estimate subject-specific overall network connectivity and nodal effects for the $V$ functional nodes from brain networks of subjects, capturing inter-nodal associations in a latent space.
+Second, we develop an explainable AI framework to predict the outcome image from spatial input images and estimated nodal effects.

-\subsection{First Stage: Estimate Nodal Effects of the Network Predictor}
+\subsubsection{First Stage: Estimate Nodal Effects of the Network Predictor}

-The first stage of our framework fits a parsimonious probabilistic model to the edges of the undirected network predictor $\bZ_i$, for subjects $i=1,…,n$.
-Since the number of edges grows as $V(V-1)/2$, the parameter space increases rapidly with the number of functional nodes.
-To address this, we represent node interactions within a lower-dimensional latent space that captures the network structure without imposing overly restrictive assumptions.
-Specifically, we model the edge probabilities as:
+The first stage of our framework fits a parsimonious probabilistic model to the edges of the undirected network predictor $\bZ_i$, for subjects $i=1,\cdots,n$.
+We represent node interactions within a lower-dimensional latent space that captures the network structure without imposing overly restrictive assumptions.
+Specifically, we model the edge weights as:

 where $g(\cdot)$ is a link function tailored to the type of edge weights (binary, categorical, or continuous).
 The parameter $\eta_i$ captures overall degree of subject-specific network connectivity, while $\sigma_i^2$ denotes edge-level variability for the $i$th subject.
 The vector $\bu_{i,v}=(u_{i,v,1},...,u_{i,v,R})^T\in\mathbb{R}^R$ is a latent coordinate for functional node $\mathcal{G}_v$ for the $i$th subject, encoding its position in an $R$-dimensional latent space.
 The strength of interaction between nodes $\mathcal{G}_v$ and $\mathcal{G}_{v'}$ for subject $i$ is modeled via the Euclidean distance between their latent positions $\mathbf{u}_{i,v}$ and $\mathbf{u}_{i,v'}$—smaller distances indicate stronger interaction.

-This latent space formulation reduces the number of parameters from $O(V^2)$ to $O(VR)$, where $R$ is the intrinsic latent dimension.
-The value of $R$ may be selected through cross-validation or more adaptive strategies \citep{guha2020bayesian, guhaniyogi2016compressed} at greater computational cost.
-As predictive performance is generally stable across a range of $R$, we opt for fixed $R$ to maintain efficiency.
-Each subject’s network is modeled independently, fitting equation \eqref{eq:first_stage} separately for each $i$ without pooling.
+The parameter $R$ is the intrinsic latent dimension, and may be selected through cross-validation or more adaptive strategies \citep{guha2020bayesian} at a greater computational cost.
+As model performance is generally stable across a range of $R$, we opt for fixed $R$ to maintain efficiency.